Quick Summary

 3. Data Silos & Integration Bottlenecks

 Data sitting in multiple clouds is hard to access and sync.
-A global retail client faced this issue—their sales data was on AWS, customer insights on Azure, and inventory tracking on GCP.
+A global retail client faced this issue: their sales data was on AWS, customer insights on Azure, and inventory tracking on GCP.
 Running cross-cloud reports?
 A nightmare.

 Teams had to manually pull and merge data, leading to delays, inaccuracies, and poor decision-making.

-How We Fixed It:
+How We Solved It:

 Built a real-time data pipeline using Apache Kafka & AWS Glue to: